The United States has an authentic Japanese-style B&B.

 Different from more expensive ones, which are more Japanese-like, it looks like a mixture of cultures.

 These are placed carefully, so that a hot spring mark is shown at the center.

 How trivial, sensitive, and touching it is!

-I believe that the real Japanese ambience comes from here for example, not from traditional furnitures.
+I believe that the real Japanese atmosphere comes from here for example, not from traditional furnitures.